#StandWithUkraine - Stop the Russian invasion

-Sketch Your Data Story
+Start Sketching Your Data Story

-- lots of blank paper
+- several blank sheets of paper

 - your imagination

 Get ready to sketch out your data story in words and pictures.
 No artistic skills are required.